-How the Local Board and AJCC partners facilitate access to services provided through the one-stop delivery system, including in remote areas, using technology and other means.
+How the Local Board and AJCC partners will facilitate access to services provided through the one-stop delivery system, including in remote areas, through the use of technology and other means.

 The SCCWDB continuously works to make the AJCC delivery system as accessible as possible, including in remote areas.
 CalJOBs is available online, and customers without computers or smart phones can access computers at public libraries throughout the county, local area schools for youth/students, and local non-profits with computers for their clients.
 As a result of the COVID-19 pandemic, the SCCWDB and partners worked throughout 2020 to ensure that customers could continue to access services remotely.
-Most trainings and orientations were converted to a virtual format, and many remain with a virtual format option, including some of Cabrillo College's courses.
-Now that the pandemic is behind us, most services are also provided in person.
-For business customers, rapid response information and materials were being provided electronically via the internet as well as video meetings.
-Now those services can be provided in person, at the option of the business customers.
-Essential businesses are surveyed to identify their workforce needs and remote work opportunities that could be promoted with job seekers.
-Staff continue to help businesses take advantage of federal assistance programs when available, and a new website was developed to expand virtual services to the public.
+Most trainings and orientations have been converted to a virtual format, including all of Cabrillo College's courses.
+For business customers, rapid response information and materials are being provided electronically via the internet as well as video meetings.
+Essential businesses were surveyed to identify their workforce needs and remote work opportunities that could be promoted with job seekers.
+Staff are also working to help businesses take advantage of federal assistance programs.
+The WIOA supportive services policy was amended for a period of time so that WIOA participants were able to access \$500 in funding to help meet their technology needs for training.
+A new website is under development to expand virtual services to the public.

-Migrant and seasonal farm worker communities were particularly hard hit by the COVID-19 pandemic.
-Although in-person outreach paused with the shelter-in-place order that begin in mid-March of 2020, in-person outreach resumed at the beginning of September.
-Staff underwent extensive safety trainings before they started going out and continue to provide information about AJCC and EDD services including unemployment insurance, state disability and paid family leave programs, and workers' rights, among others.
-In addition, with the collaboration with the Agriculture Commissioner, outreach workers distribute masks and hand sanitizers to farmworkers, and educate them about Center for Disease Control guidelines to prevent the spread of COVID-19.
-As outreach workers continue to do outreach, they continue to carry supplies for farmworkers should they desire masks and hand sanitizers.
+Migrant and seasonal farm worker communities have been particularly hard hit by the COVID-19 pandemic.
+Although in-person outreach paused with the shelter-in-place order that begin in mid-March, in-person outreach resumed at the beginning of September.
+Staff underwent extensive safety trainings before they started going out, and continue to provide information about AJCC and EDD services including unemployment insurance, state disability and paid family leave programs, and workers' rights, among others.
+In addition, with the collaboration with the Agriculture Commissioner, outreach workers have been distributing masks and hand sanitizers to farmworkers, and educating them about Center for Disease Control guidelines to prevent the spread of COVID-19.

-How the Local Board and AJCC partners coordinate workforce and education activities with the provision of appropriate supportive services.
+How the Local Board and AJCC partners will coordinate workforce and education activities with the provision of appropriate supportive services.

 Case managers identify during the assessment process any supportive services that may be necessary to help participants succeed in training or other workforce activities.
 In addition to the SCCWDB and WIOA funded supportive services, participants may receive supportive services from the partner agencies and community-based organizations described earlier.
-Supportive services may include (but are not limited to) transportation support, childcare, licensing and testing fees, and work-related expenses such as books, uniforms, or tools.
+Supportive services may include (but are not limited to) transportation support, childcare, licensing and testing fees, and work-related expenses such as books, uniforms or tools.

-Assisting customers with accessing supportive services was even more important during the pandemic, with additional staff and resources directed toward this goal.
-The AJCC is one of the top three referral agencies to 211, which provides callers with information about and referrals to social services for every day needs as well as in times of crisis.
-County staff have been diverted to serve as disaster workers during the fires, and most recently during the floods of 2022-23, staffing food banks and emergency shelters, particularly during the CZU-Lightning Complex Fire which resulted in 70,000 Santa Cruz residents being evacuated from their homes.
+Assisting customers with accessing supportive services has become even more important during the pandemic, with additional staff and resources directed toward this goal.
+The AJCC is one of the top three referral agencies to 211, which provides callers with information about and referrals to social services for every day needs and in times of crisis.
+County staff have been diverted to serve as disaster workers, staffing food banks and emergency shelters, particularly during the CZU-Lightning Complex Fire which resulted in 70,000 Santa Cruz residents being evacuated from their homes.
 The system of partners in Santa Cruz County have been working hard to ensure that the basic needs of individuals are being met, including rental assistance, food assistance, accessing federal pandemic relief, and other resources.